Siau Island Travel Guide: Volcanic Paradise in Sulawesi (2026)

 Due to limited availability and high dependency on weather, flying is the least predictable option.

-Things to Do on Siau Island
+Things to Do in Siau Island

 Siau Island is small, rugged, and dominated by the ever-present Mount Karangetang, one of Indonesia’s most active volcanoes.
 Life here revolves around its natural beauty, local culture, and the rhythm of the sea.